 vCIO

-Unless you know the equivalent Marvel Comics superhero for IT.
-When looking at all of the different services in IT that may be needed in support of your business, ask yourself, “is it cost effective for your to hire one more staff members to perform all of these tasks?
-Can you expect your current staff to be experts in any of these areas and support everyone while performing their day-to-day job responsibilities?”
+When looking at all of the different services in IT that may be needed in support of your business, ask yourself, “Is it cost-effective to hire one more staff member to perform all of these tasks?"
+Can you expect your current staff to be experts in any of these areas and support everyone while performing their day-to-day job responsibilities?

-I am sure you will agree this is way too much for a small to medium-sized business to take on or support, and instead could benefit from getting outside expertise.
-This is the main reason you need Managed IT Services.
+I am sure you will agree this is way too much for a small to medium-sized business to take on or support and instead could benefit from getting outside expertise.

 Managed IT Service Providers (MSPs) play an important role.
-They provide businesses IT experts, 24/7 support, oversight, Network Operation Centers (NOCs), supplier auditing, reporting, IT planning and many more.
+They provide businesses with IT experts, 24/7 support, oversight, Network Operation Centers (NOCs), supplier auditing, reporting, and IT planning.
 All for pricing at a fraction of what it would cost for a business to try and provide these services to internal staff.
 Cheaper.
 Better.
 More.
 Hmmm…

-Ok, so let’s get back to the real question, how much does managed IT services cost?
+So, let's get back to the real question: How much does managed IT services cost?

 Now that we understand all of the areas in technology that make up Managed IT services and how vital this role would be to your organization, let’s throw in all the different ways Managed IT Service providers may price their services.